ducthinh17/Smart-Portfolio-Optimization/README.md

 ## *The goal of our project🐃:*
 - The goal of our project is to champion Smart Portfolio Optimization as a cutting-edge investment strategy.
-By harnessing algorithms, data analysis, and artificial intelligence, we aim to revoWe retrieve data directly from the VN30 platform.
+By harnessing algorithms, data analysis, and artificial intelligence, we aim to revolutionize how investors navigate the volatile financial landscape.
+This approach promises real-time adaptability and the ability to predict market moves, presenting a dynamic alternative to traditional risk-and-return models.

+## Data preprocessing 🐻:
+### *Data Collection*:
+- We retrieve data directly from the VN30 platform.
 If the platform presents average data, we extract and utilize it as supporting evidence.
 This rigorous selection process establishes the foundation for well-informed decision-making by ensuring the reliability and comprehensiveness of our data sources.

-### *Timeframe Specification :*
-- Establish specific timeframes for data collection based on the strategic requirements of the Portfolio Optimization project.

-## Data preprocessing 🐻:

 ###  *Handling Missing Values :*
 - Implement methods to address and fill missing values in the dataset, ensuring completeness and avoiding data gaps that could impact analysis.
 ### *Outlier Detection and Removal :*
 - Apply statistical techniques, such as z-score analysis, to identify and remove outliers from the dataset, enhancing the robustness of subsequent analysis.
 ### *Organizing the Dataset :*
 - Structure the data in an organized format, facilitating easy access and utilization during the optimization phase.
+### *Timeframe Specification :*
+- Establish specific timeframes for data collection based on the strategic requirements of the Portfolio Optimization project.
 ## Data analysis 🔎:
 ### *Heatmap for Stock Analysis 📉:*
 <br>